 At worse, you apply so much pressure that results are not possible.
 Expecting $1,000 in spend to do the work that should take $5,000 isn’t going to get you the results.

 You simply need more budget.

 If the price is higher than you can or want to pay, then there is a way to get it down.
 I always say:

 Asking for a discount without asking for fewer services/products is like going to the grocery store, getting all the things you want, and then telling the cashier “Can you take 10% off of that?”

-They’ll laugh you out of line most likely, or just tell you no. Or realistically, they’ll tell you to take something out in order to get the price down.
+They’ll either tell you no, laugh you out of line, or tell you to take something out in order to get the price down.

 It’s the same way with a proposal for professional services like marketing.
 The kind of company you want to work with will not cheapen their rate just because you ask, but will work with you on a scope that they still believe will bring you value but is more in line with what you are able to pay.

 The conversation isn’t fun, but if you truly want to work with them then you are well within your rights to ask “What can we do to bring the price down to $X,XXX?”